MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 This is just a list of SOME of the recent changes over the past few months at the time this article was written; as always, you can review the Azure updates page for the latest updates, but hopefully, this gives you a taste that the environment that is securing and storing your backups doesn't stand still.

-So let us go on a journey to protect our backups from malicious attacks and, frankly – ourselves!
+So let us go on a journey to protect our backups from malicious attacks and ourselves!

-Let's us take a look at:
+Let's take a look at the following:

 * Immutable vault
 * Soft delete